customerio/customerio-ruby/README.md

 $customerio.track(5, "purchase", :type => "socks", :price => "13.99")
 ```

-**Note:** If you'd like to track events which occurred in the past, you can include a `timestamp` attribute
+**Note:** If you want to track events which occurred in the past, you can include a `timestamp` attribute
 (in seconds since the epoch), and we'll use that as the date the event occurred.

 ```ruby